pachyderm/pachyderm/doc/docs/master/enterprise/auth/enable-auth.md

 You can configure any type of supported users through `pachctl`.
 For more information about the types of supported users, see [Account Types](../).
-Unless you are authenticating with GitHub, which is typically used for testing, you need to configure an initial admin that will

 To activate access controls with `pachctl`, complete the following steps: